saifltr/ESTECO_TDD/README.md

 Each time whenever a function is created that adds one number the test_add_one_number() function tests it and then merges the feature if all test cases passes belonging to it passes

 So to implement it correctly on the version control system with TDD cycle i created a workflow on github that initializes certain checks everytime i commit the changes

+The workflow is implemented on main branch i.e main-app you can directly check it in actions tab

 ```yaml
 name: Continuous Integration